maxrr/capstone-patientsync/README.md

 ## What Doesn't?

 There are several features that we had on our stretch list and were hoping to add but did not get around to (some are listed below this, in the Further Steps section).
+In addition to these, we ran into a short list of limitations based on libraries and modules we used:

+- Trying to use or open the camera within the Android Virtual Device will crash the app
+- When scanning a barcode, the barcode must be mostly flat, or it will not be recognized and fail to scan

 Apart from these, there are no functions advertised to the user in the app that are not functional.

 ## Further Steps (to-dos)